mohammedbabelly/subtitles_renamer/README.md

 sudo apt install python3
 ```

-Then run `python script.py`, and enjoy 🍿.
+Then run `python script.py`, select your season folder, select your subtitles folder, and enjoy 🍿.